 1 hour campus tour - Students will take a guided tour with one University of Redlands student mentor.
 They will be able to view academic buildings, student center, library, and dining facilities.
 Additional locations available upon request.

 30 minutes Q&A/Round Robin session - students will engage in a conversation with student mentors at a time to talk about the following topics:

 Admissions and Financial Aid

-Students are invited to dine in our newly remodeled campus dining hall, and engage with conversation with college students.
+Students are invited to dine in our newly remodeled campus dining hall, and engage in conversation with college students.

 $14 per student covers a full meal.

 This program does not operate between the months of May and August.
 We currently only host tours on Fridays during the academic year.